Author has written 22 stories for 39 Clues, Pokémon, and Hunger Games.

 Guess what, everybody?
 After years of having it all cluttery, I've finally cleaned up my profile!
 Yay! *does an incredibly dorky, awkward happy dance*

 ...Well, hopefully that wasn't your first-ever impression of me, because if so... yikes.
 Anyway, hello to all you random denizens of the Interwebs.
 I'm Volcanic Lily!
-Of course, that isn't my real name (wouldn't that be so cool, though?), but I don't think I'm going to give that away on the Internet.
-You can just call me Lily, or any other random nicknames that you feel like coming up with (well, unless they're bad, of course... though I take "evil" as a compliment).
+Of course, that isn't my real name (wouldn't that be cool, though?), but I don't think I'm going to give that away on the Internet.
+You can just call me Lily, or any other random nicknames that you feel like coming up with.
+Unless they are bad, at which point please don't.

 More about me: I have a serious addiction--to books.
 I can't get enough of them!
 I'd never do drugs or drink or anything, though... because that would waste money I could be spending on more books!...
 I also have an addiction to TV Tropes.
 Warning: do not check it out, or you may become addicted, too...
 XD

-Other things I like: the colors green, blue, purple, and pink (the order varies by the day), sarcasm, cats, adorkable jerks with hearts of gold (they're fun to write, seriously), overusing emoticons ad nauseum, candy, Mountain Dew (Voltage!), Dr. Pepper, reading/writing about love-hate relationships, and green eyes.
-(Hey, aren't green eyes the weakness of other self-respecting Lucians, too? *cough, cough* Ian Kabra *cough*)
+Other things I like: the colors green, blue, purple, and pink (the order varies by the day), sarcasm, cats, adorkable jerks with hearts of gold (they're fun to write, seriously), overusing emoticons ad nauseum, candy, Mountain Dew (Voltage!), Dr. Pepper, reading/writing about love-hate relationships, and a certain adorable baka who I love more than I'd like to admit in public on the Internet.

 Oh, yeah--and I'm also a tsundere.
-(Google it if you aren't familiar with the term.) ...I mean, it's n-not like I'm warning you about my tsundere tendencies in advance because I l-like you or anything; I was just passing through and thought I'd throw it out there.
+(Google it if you aren't familiar with the term.) ...I mean, it's n-not like I'm warning you about my tsundere tendencies in advance because I like you or anything; I was just passing through and thought I'd throw it out there.
 Not like I c-care or anything...
-Baka. -///_///-''
+Idiot. -///_///-''

 In addition to being a book-loving tsundere and an avid reader and writer, I'm also the overprotective big sister of an equally overprotective little brother.
 (I'm still allowed to beat him up, though; it's just that no one else is.)
-I'm a sarcastic mostly-pessimist who still likes reading about romance (shhh, don't tell), and I'm neither super tomboy nor super girly (though I lean a bit towards the former and can kick nearly anyone's butt).
-I think fairies are cool, but only kick-butt ones (like Holly Short from the excellent Artemis Fowl series), and the only thing I like about Twilight is making fun of it.
+I'm a sarcastic mostly-pessimist who still likes reading about romance (shhh, don't tell), and I'm neither super tomboy nor super girly.
+I think fairies are cool, especially kick-butt ones, and the only thing I like about Twilight is making fun of it.
+(Not because it's "cool" to hate it, but because it's poorly written, the main characters are Mary Sues, and it romanticizes abuse to a disturbing extent.
+Same with 50 Shades of Utter Abusive Garbage, might I add.)
 And fun fact--I once did both ballet and taekwondo... at the same time!
-(Boy, that was... interesting.
-XD)
+(Boy, that was... interesting.)

 I hope to be a published author someday, but for now, I'm just stuck in school, where I'm "that sort of shy, smart girl with the even smarter mouth."
 As I mentioned earlier, I can be pretty snarky.
 Also, I love to think that I'm funny, even when I'm usually not.
 (Just pretend to laugh; it's not hard to do that over the Internet, right?
 XD)